gibsonberg/dnd-bleakburgh/Characters/Player Characters/Fineas Penn/Character Sheet/Fineas Penn - Features & Traits.md

 Once you use this feature, you must finish a short or long rest before you can use it again.

+### Action Surge (from Level 2 Fighter)
+You can push yourself beyond your normal limits for a moment.
+On your turn, you can take one additional action.

+Once you use this feature, you must finish a short or long rest before you can use it again.
+Starting at 17th level, you can use it twice before a rest, but only once on the same turn.

 ### Barbarian
 http://dnd5e.wikidot.com/barbarian